recursively/recursively.github.io/source/_posts/Pointer-Manipulations-That-Should-be-Noted.md

 ---
-title: Pointer Manipulations That Should be Noted
+title: Pointer Manipulations That Should Be Noted
 date: 2019-02-12 15:02:09
 categories: Programming
 tags: C/C++